Benoit3/RaspPowerHat/Software/README.md

 - counter of i2c slave busy info : can increase slowly
 - counter of i2c frame error (first byte not equal to 1, second to 0x10 (version error), or checksum) : should stay at 0
 - 11 byte array :
-  - 1 (frame is OK)
+  - 0: 1 (frame is OK)
-  - 16 (frame protocol version 0x10)
+  - 1: 16 (frame protocol version 0x10)
-  - buffer update counter : incremented every 100 ms
+  - 2: buffer update counter : incremented every 100 ms
-  - high byte of Vacc value (unit: tenth of volt)
+  - 3: high byte of Vacc value (unit: tenth of volt)
-  - low byte of Vacc value (unit: tenth of volt)
+  - 4: low byte of Vacc value (unit: tenth of volt)
-  - timer used to validate change of Vacc_Status (unit : 100ms)
+  - 5: timer used to validate change of Vacc_Status (unit : 100ms)
-  - Vacc_Status
+  - 6: Vacc_Status
-  - high byte of shutting down timer (unit: 1s)
+  - 7: high byte of shutting down timer (unit: 1s)
-  - low byte of shutting down timer (unit : 1s)
+  - 8: low byte of shutting down timer (unit : 1s)
-  - Power Status : 1=ON, 2=shutdown requested
+  - 9: Power Status : 1=ON, 2=shutdown requested
-  - chksum (XOR of above bytes)
+  - 10: chksum (XOR of above bytes)

+Remark : if byte 9 equal 2, shutting down is requested.
+Power supply will be switch off as soon as GPIO26 becomes low or shutting down timer is expired (to avoid to dry the battery in case of PI software issue), even if Vacc becomes high again.
+In this case PI will be powered again and retstart immediately after shutdown.

 <h2>Setup of the service</h2>
-You need to copy following files :
+To have a service continously monitoring Vacc and managing shutdown, you need to copy following files :

 RaspPower.service into /etc/systemd/system with following access rights:<br/>
 -rw-r--r-- 1 root root 278 Jun 25 22:21 /etc/systemd/system/RaspPower.service